hardin47/website/Math150/Notes/04-cat.md

 * cross-classification, prospective: NHANES
 * cross-classification, retrospective: death records (if exposure is measured post-hoc)
-* case-control, prospective: the investigator still *enrolls* based on outcome status, but the investigator must wait for the cases to occur
+* case-control, prospective: the investigator still *enrolls* based on outcome status, but the measurements for the outcome variable happened after the measurements for the explanatory variable (e.g., medical records on BMI or smoking status)
 * case-control, retrospective: at the start of the study, all cases have already occurred and the investigator goes back to measure the exposure (explanatory) variable
 * cohort, prospective: follows the selected participants to assess the proportion who develop the disease of interest
 * cohort, retrospective: the exposure and outcomes have already happened (i.e., death records)